-Such information can be on the shipping paper or some other document that includes the basic description and technical name of the hazardous material.
-Or, it may be in a guidance book such as the Emergency Response Guidebook (ERG).
+book (ERG).
 Motor carriers may assist shippers by keeping an ERG on each vehicle carrying hazardous materials.
 The driver must provide the emergency response information to any federal, state, or local authority responding to a hazardous materials incident or investigating one.

-Total quantity must appear before or after the basic description.
+Total quantity and number & type of packages must appear before or after the basic description.
 The packaging type and the unit of measurement may be abbreviated.
 For example:

-10 ctns.
-Paint, 3, UN1263, PG II, 500 lbs.
+• 10 ctns.
+UN1263, Paint, 3, PG ll, 500 lbs.